jeremycohoe/CLEMEA23-DEVWKS-2270/README.md

 **Output Plugin:** This defines where the received data is sent to (outputs.influxdb) the database to use (telegraf) and the URL for InfluxDB ([http://127.0.0.1:8086](http://127.0.0.1:8086/))

-**Outputs.file** : sends a copy of the data to the text file at /root/telegraf/telegraf.log
+**Outputs.file:** sends a copy of the data to the text file at /root/telegraf/telegraf.log

 These configuration options are defined as per the README file in each of the respective input or output plugins.
 For more details of the cisco_telemetry_mdt plugin that is in use here, see the page at ["https://github.com/influxdata/telegraf/tree/master/plugins/inputs/cisco_telemetry_mdt"]("https://github.com/influxdata/telegraf/tree/master/plugins/inputs/cisco_telemetry_mdt")